AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/index.md

 ### Server-side forwarding with Audience Manager

-To enable the ability to share Analytics data with Audience Manager, in the Experience Platform Launch UI, select the **Audience Manager Forwarding** checkbox.
+To enable the ability to share Analytics data with Audience Manager, in the Data Collection UI, select the **Audience Manager Forwarding** checkbox.
 For more information, go to [Audience Manager](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-audience-manager).

 ### Audio and video analytics